lunarring/tac/README.md

-# Test-linked Agentic Chains
+# Trusty Agentic Chains

-Test-linked Agentic Chains (tac) combines the methodical approach of tested development with blockchain-inspired interlinking mechanisms, creating a robust framework where AI systems are developed and validated through continuous empirical testing.
+Trusty Agentic Chains (tac) combines the methodical approach of tested development with blockchain-inspired interlinking mechanisms, creating a robust framework where AI systems are developed and validated through continuous empirical testing.

 > **Warning** ⚠️
 > This project is in **alpha**.
 Interfaces, commands, and features may change without notice.
 Use at your own risk and carefully test before deploying in production environments.

 ## What Is It?

-Test-linked Agentic Chains (tac) extends the principles of continuous testing and auditing into AI development.
+Trusty Agentic Chains (tac) extends the principles of continuous testing and auditing into AI development.
 By structuring tasks as "blocks" validated by a series of automated tests and recorded changes, you can iteratively refine your AI's behavior while maintaining a transparent trail of its evolution.
 For a detailed technical overview of the system architecture and methodology, please refer to our [whitepaper](docs/whitepaper.md).

 ## 🚀 Installation